Arcadia-Science/prehgt/README.md

 <details>
 <summary> <b>BLAST columns</b> </summary>

 - **blast_algorithm_type**: the BLAST algorithm type used to infer the HGT candidate.
-One of eith kingdom or sub-kingdom.
+One of either kingdom or sub-kingdom.
-- **blast_HGT_score**: HGT score inferred from Alien Index.
+- **blast_HGT_score**: HGT score inferred from Alien index.
 Also reports contamination liklihood.
 Since Alien index is only calculated for kingdom level transfers, the score will be NA for all sub-kingdom algorithm type results.
 - **blast_hgt_taxonomy_level**: the taxonomic level at which the HGT event was detected (kingdom, phylum, class, order, family)
 - **blast_acceptor_lineage_at_hgt_taxonomy_level**: the taxonomic lineage of the acceptor genome up to the HGT level
 - **blast_acceptor_lca_level**: within the acceptor group, what level of taxonomy does the lowest common ancestor occur among all matches?
 If it’s at the phylum level, the HGT event is probably older than if it’s at the genus level.
 Or, if the HGT is only observed in two phyla, perhaps the HGT happened twice.
-- **blast_acceptor_max_pident**: excluding self matches, the maximum percent identity of matches within the acceptor group.
+- **blast_acceptor_max_pident**: excluding self matches, the maximum percent identity of matches within the acceptor group
-- **blast_acceptor_max_bitscore**: excluding self matches, the maximum corrected bitscore of matches within the acceptor group.
+- **blast_acceptor_max_bitscore**: excluding self matches, the maximum corrected bitscore of matches within the acceptor group
 - **blast_acceptor_min_evalue**: excluding self matches, the minimum evalue of matches within the acceptor group
 - **blast_acceptor_num_matches_at_lineage**: number of BLAST hits at the acceptor_lineage_at_hgt_taxonomy_level
 - **blast_donor_num_matches_at_lineage**: number of BLAST hits at the donor_lineage_at_hgt_taxonomy_level
 - **blast_total_num_matches**: The total number of BLAST hits returned.
 The maximum is 100, set earlier in the pipeline as the cutoff.
 - **blast_donor_lineage_at_hgt_taxonomy_level**: the lineage of the predicted donor group at the hgt_taxonomy_level
 - **blast_donor_best_match_full_lineage**: the full taxonomic lineage of the best match at hgt_taxonomy_level
-- **blast_donor_best_match_id**: the sequence ide of the best match at hgt_taxonomy_level
+- **blast_donor_best_match_id**: the sequence id of the best match at hgt_taxonomy_level
 - **blast_donor_best_match_pident**: the percent identity of the best match at hgt_taxonomy_level
 - **blast_donor_max_bitscore**: the maximum corrected bitscore of the best match at hgt_taxonomy_level
-- **blast_donor_min_evalue**: the minimum evalue of the best match at hgt_taxonomy_level
+- **blast_donor_min_evalue**: the minimum e-value of the best match at hgt_taxonomy_level
 - **blast_alien_index**: a score of HGT probability based on e-value. > 0 possible HGT, >15 likely HGT, >45 highly likely HGT. (kingdom-level only)
-- **blast_hgt_index**: a score of HGT probability based on bit score.
-Basically the same as alien index (kingdom-level only)
+- **blast_hgt_index**: a score of HGT probability based on bitscore.
+Basically the same as Alien index (kingdom-level only)
 - **blast_donor_distribution_index**: within the donor groups, how frequently does the HGT candidate occur in all the donor groups?
-Is it only seen in bacteria, or is it in bacterial, viruses, and archaea? >0.8 means more specific to a donor group (kingdom-level only)
+Is it only seen in bacteria, or is it in bacteria, viruses, and archaea? >0.8 means more specific to a donor group (kingdom-level only)
 - **blast_entropy**: a measure of the uncertainty or randomness of a set of probabilities (kingdom-level only).
 Gives a higher number for a qseqid that is evenly distributed across all kingdoms.
 Gives a lower number for a qseqid that is mostly associated with a single kingdom.
 - **blast_entropy_normalized**: the maximum value occurs when all kingdoms are equally represented.
 The entropy is -log2(1/K), where K is the number of kingdoms.
 Given 7 kingdoms, the max entropy would be log2(7).
 Entropy is normalized to 0-1 range by dividing by the maximum potential value.
 - **blast_gini**: Gini Coefficient, a measure of inequality among values of a frequency distribution (kingdom-level only).
 A Gini coefficient close to 0 indicates that the qseqid is uniformly distributed across all kingdoms.
 A Gini coefficient close to 1 indicates that the qseqid is specific to one kingdom.